For complete COURSE DESCRIPTIONS, click on Course Title below in chart and/or go to Class Registration

 This class is full of exploration and fun!
 Students will leave the semester with a solid knowledge base of human culture.

-To complement the “hard” sciences like math, science, and personal finance, this class will help us gain a more full understanding of how humanity has expressed itself throughout the ages and how we can evaluate scientific discoveries through God’s moral compass.
+To complement the “hard” sciences like math, science, and personal finance, this class will help us gain a fuller understanding of how humanity has expressed itself throughout the ages and how we can evaluate scientific discoveries through God’s moral compass.

 This course also serves as a history or elective credit.